-As you enter into the grounds of the Maya site of Uxmal and climb the stairs into the complex the silence is the first thing you notice, it is almost a reverent silence, no vendors no huge crowds of tourists, just the birds and sound of the breezes in the trees, it is immensely peaceful.
+Beyond a shadow of a doubt, Uxmal is well worth seeing if you are in the Yucatan.
+As you enter the grounds of the Maya site of Uxmal and climb the stairs into the complex the silence is the first thing you notice, it is almost a reverent silence, with no vendors no huge crowds of tourists, just the birds and sound of the breezes in the trees, it is immensely peaceful.
 Entering the site you pass through a small square of shops and souvenir purveyors.
 Pay your entry fee and the taxes at two separate kiosks.

 Uxmal was founded about 500 by Hun Uitzil Chac Tutul Xiu, although the exact date of occupation is unknown.
 Most of the architecture visible today was built between about 700 and 1100.
 Unlike most Yucatan sites, Uxmal derived its water supply from man-made cisterns that collected rainwater, one of which can be seen near the entrance.

 It wasn’t until around 800 to 900 CE that Uxmal became the capital of the Puuc region.
 Many Mayan cities collapsed around 900 and it was only Uxmal and Chichen Itza that survived.
 Later in the 12th and 14 centuries, Uxmal became part of the alliance of Yucatan city-states led by the Mayapan.